 We conduct due diligence on our suppliers by requesting information from them (which includes information about the steps they take to ensure there is no modern slavery or human trafficking in their business or supply chains).
 We keep our due diligence process under constant review, and it was last reviewed and updated in April 2020.

 We consider key suppliers’ responses to our due diligence requests as part of our decision‐making processes when it comes to using new suppliers.
 We take appropriate action and, if necessary, delay or cancel appointing a new supplier unless the supplier’s systems and controls are satisfactory.

 Due to the nature of our businesses, our supply chains are limited and we operate with only a small number of suppliers.

 Nevertheless, we select some of our suppliers based on ethical certifications (some of which – for example, the Fairtrade certification – impose obligations on suppliers to eliminate modern slavery).
 These suppliers must provide evidence of their ethical certification before we conclude contracts with them.

 We also seek contractual assurances from suppliers in relation to modern slavery and human trafficking compliance, particularly where those suppliers operate in, or make us part of, supply chains which present higher risks of modern slavery or human trafficking.

-Click here for the ZPG Limited Modern Slavery Statement 2017.
+Click here for the ZPG Limited type: asset-hyperlink id: 2JOyVXH5AfBzYC64HRBbvN, Modern Slavery Statement 2017.